-Modal analysis is necessary for the construction of complex structures.
-Engineers must understand the natural vibration frequencies of a system to make sure they do not coincide with excitation frequencies.
-If an external vibration matches a structure’s natural vibration, resonance will occur.
-If unaccounted for, the natural vibration will be amplified and can result in structural fatigue or damage.
+Engineers seek to understand a structure’s natural vibration frequencies and its response to excitation.
+If an external vibration aligns with the structure’s natural vibration, resonance will occur.
+If unaccounted for, the natural vibration will be amplified and result in structural fatigue or damage.

-When a structure is excited at its natural frequency, the resulting vibration creates different shapes (Figure 1).
-These mode shapes help to describe the vibration generated by the structure.
+When a structure is excited at its natural frequency, the resulting vibration creates different mode shapes that help describe the vibration.

 Modal Test Setup

 Modal analysis can be experimental or operational.
-Engineers most often use experimental analysis where a mechanical device is used to excite the structure, and the response is recorded.
-Operational analysis is more common for long-term observation.
+Engineers most often use experimental analysis, where a mechanical device excites the structure, and the response is recorded.

 A modal test setup includes a device to generate the excitation, transducer(s), and a data acquisition system.
 The structure is subject to an impact, the transducers attached to the structure record the response, and the output signal is sent to a dynamic signal analyzer such as the ObserVR1000.